Formality properties of finitely generated groups and Lie algebras: Introduction

 As is well-known, a space $X$ with finite Betti numbers is formal over $\Q$ if and only it is formal over $\k$, for any field $\k$ of characteristic $0$.
 This foundational result was proved independently and in various degrees of generality by Halperin and Stasheff \cite{Halperin-Stasheff79}, Neisendorfer and Miller \cite{Neisendorfer-Miller78}, and Sullivan \cite{Sullivan}.
-Motivated by these classical results, as well as the recent work of Cornulier \cite{Cornulier14}, we investigate in \S\ref{sect:gr holo}--\S\ref{sec:filtered-1-formality} the way in which the formality properties of spaces and groups behave under field extensions.
-Our first main result, which is a combination of Corollary \ref{lem:gf-ext}, Corollary \ref{cor:pfext}, Proposition \ref{prop:field-filtered}, and Corollary \ref{cor:1fdescent}, can be stated as follows.
+Motivated by these classical results, as well as the aforementioned work of Cornulier, we investigate the way in which the formality properties of spaces and groups behave under field extensions.
+Our next result, which is a combination of Corollary \ref{cor:pfext}, Corollary \ref{lem:gf-ext}, Proposition \ref{prop:field-filtered}, and Corollary \ref{cor:1fdescent}, can be stated as follows.

-\begin{thm} Let $X$ be a path-connected space, with finitely generated fundamental group $G$.
+\begin{theorem} Let $X$ be a path-connected space, with finitely generated fundamental group $G$.
 Let $\k$ be a field of characteristic zero, and let $\k\subset \K$ be a field extension.

 \begin{enumerate} \item Suppose $X$ has finite Betti numbers $b_1(X),\dots,b_{i+1}(X)$.
-Then $X$ is $i$-formal over $\k$ if and only if $X$ is $i$-formal over $\K$. \item The group $G$ is $1$-formal over $\k$ if and only if $G$ is $1$-formal over $\K$. \item The group $G$ is graded-formal over $\k$ if and only if $G$ is graded-formal over $\K$. \item The group $G$ is filtered-formal over $\k$ if and only if $G$ is filtered-formal over $\K$. \end{enumerate} \end{thm}
+Then $X$ is $i$-formal over $\k$ if and only if $X$ is $i$-formal over $\K.$ \item The group $G$ is $1$-formal over $\k$ if and only if $G$ is $1$-formal over $\K.$ \item The group $G$ is graded-formal over $\k$ if and only if $G$ is graded-formal over $\K.$ \item The group $G$ is filtered-formal over $\k$ if and only if $G$ is filtered-formal over $\K.$ \end{enumerate} \end{theorem}

-In summary, all the formality properties that we study in this paper are independent of the ground field $\k\supset \Q$.
+In summary, under appropriate finiteness conditions, all the formality properties that we study in this paper are independent of the ground field $\k\supset \Q$.
 Hence, we will sometimes avoid mentioning the coefficient field when referring to these formality notions.
+The descent property for partial formality from Theorem \ref{thm:intro fieldextension}, part \eqref{ffe1} has been used in \cite{PS16} to establish the $(n-1)$-formality over $\Q$ of compact Sasakian manifolds of dimension $2n+1$.